wrzlbrmft/chrome-keywords-highlighter/README.md

 This software is distributed under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Based on an earlier, outdated Chrome extension also named *[Keywords Highlighter](https://code.google.com/p/keywords-highlighter/)* which was also using [highlight](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html)
+Based on an earlier, outdated Chrome extension named *[Keywords Highlighter](https://code.google.com/p/keywords-highlighter/)* which was also using [highlight](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html)